 Location.
-34° 53.271′ N, 91° 11.494′ W. Marker is in Brinkley, Arkansas, in Monroe County.
-Marker can be reached from West Cypress Street east of North New Orleans Avenue, on the left when traveling east.
-Located in front of the Central Delta Depot Museum.
+34° 53.266′ N, 91° 11.491′ W. Marker is in Brinkley, Arkansas, in Monroe County.
+Marker is at the intersection of West Cypress Street and North New Orleans Avenue, on the left when traveling east on West Cypress Street.
+The marker is in front of the Central Delta Depot Museum.
 Touch for map.
-Marker is at or near this postal address: 100 West Cypress Street, Brinkley AR 72021, United States of America.
+Marker is at or near this postal address: 100 W Cypress Street, Brinkley AR 72021, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 6 other markers are within 16 miles of this marker, measured as the crow flies.
-The Battle of Cache River or Cotton Plant (approx. 8.8 miles away); Woodruff County Courthouse (approx. 8.8 miles away); Action at Cotton Plant (approx. 9.1 miles away); Moro in the Civil War / Prelude to Helena (approx. 13.1 miles away); Clarendon in the Civil War (approx. 15.2 miles away); Monroe County First Court House (approx. 15.2 miles away).
+At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
+Louis Jordan (a few steps from this marker); 1921 Brass Bell (within shouting distance of this marker); 100 West Cyprus Street (within shouting distance of this marker); American Legion Memorial (about 700 feet away, measured in a direct line); The Battle of Cache River or Cotton Plant (approx. 8.8 miles away); Woodruff County Courthouse (approx. 8.8 miles away); Action at Cotton Plant (approx. 9.2 miles away); Moro in the Civil War / Prelude to Helena (approx. 13.1 miles away).
+Touch for a list and map of all markers in Brinkley.